 Field-hunting tip

-Look in skarn deposits country — that is the host setting where schüllerite typically forms.
+Look in skarn deposits country, the host setting where schüllerite typically forms.
 If you start seeing calcite, diopside, epidote in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.